 Your donation enables Doctors without Borders (MSF SA) to provide lifesaving emergency medical care to our beneficiaries in more than 60 countries worldwide.
 Your donation saves lives!

 Your donation goes a long way towards providing healthcare to people who need it most.
 See some examples of how your funds are used.

-You can watch the ad right here on our website.
-Watch it now.
+You can watch the ad right here on our website

 A regular donor is an individual that donates on a regular basis, i.e. monthly, quarterly, bi-annually.
 Regular donors are the building blocks of MSF and ensures that income is readily available in the case of an emergency, so our teams can be on the ground within 72 hours.